SitePen/dgrid/doc/components/utilities/mouse.md

 # util/mouse

+The `util/mouse` module has been removed from dgrid 0.4.
 The `util/mouse` module defines a number of extension events which are useful in situations which require the mouse moving into and/or out of rows or cells.
 These scenarios warrant extension events due to the often-problematic bubbling